-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION repeated over time but it of any easily accessible should also take account of evidence of upcoming any easily accessible evidence availability of works in the of upcoming availability of customary channels of works in the customary commerce.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION for making the reasonable reasonable effort should not effort.
+The reasonable effort should not have to be have to be repeated over time but it should also take account repeated over time but it of any easily accessible should also take account of evidence of upcoming any easily accessible evidence availability of works in the of upcoming availability of customary channels of works in the customary commerce.
 A work-by-work channels of commerce.
 A assessment should only be work-by-work assessment required when this is should only be required when considered reasonable in view this is considered reasonable of the availability of relevant in view of the availability of information, the likelihood of relevant information, the commercial availability and the likelihood of commercial expected transaction cost.
 The availability and the expected verification of availability transaction cost.
 The should normally take place in verification of availability the Member State where the should normally take place in cultural heritage institution is the Member State where the established, unless verification cultural heritage institution is across borders is considered established, unless reasonable, for example when verification across borders is there is easily available considered reasonable, for information that a literary work example when there is easily was first published in a given available information that a language version in another literary work was first Member State.
-In many cases published in a given language the out-of-commerce status of a version in another Member set of works could be State.
-In many cases the out- determined through a
+In many cases

-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION of-commerce status of a set of works could be determined through a proportionate mechanism, such as sampling.
-The limited availability of a work, such as its availability in second-hand shops, or the theoretical possibility to obtain a licence to a work should not be considered as availability to the public in the customary channels of commerce. proportionate mechanism, such as sampling.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION published in a given language version in another Member State.
+In many cases the out- of-commerce status of a set of works could be determined through a proportionate mechanism, such as sampling.
+The limited availability of a work, such as its availability in second-hand shops, or the theoretical possibility to obtain a licence to a work should not be considered as availability to the public in the customary channels of commerce. the out-of-commerce status of a set of works could be determined through a proportionate mechanism, such as sampling.
 The limited availability of a work, such as its availability in second-hand shops, or the theoretical possibility to obtain a licence to a work should not be considered as availability to the public in the customary channels of commerce. [tentatively agreed at TM; to be confirmed] 53.
-(26) For reasons of international comity, the licensing mechanisms for the digitisation and dissemination of out-of-commerce works provided for in this Directive should not apply to works or other subject-matter that are first published or, in the absence of publication, first broadcast in a third country or, in the case of cinematographic or audiovisual works, to works (26) For reasons of international comity, the licensing mechanisms and the exception for the digitisation and dissemination of out-of- commerce works provided for in this Directive should not apply to works or other subject- matter that are first published or, in the absence of publication, first broadcast in a third country or, in the case of cinematographic or audiovisual (26) For reasons of international comity, the licensing mechanisms for the digitisation and dissemination of out-of-commerce works provided for in this Directive should not apply to works or other subject-matter that are first published or, in the absence of publication, first broadcast in a third country or, in the case of cinematographic or audiovisual works, to works (26) For reasons of international comity, the licensing mechanism and the exception or limitation provided for in this Directive for the digitisation and dissemination of out-of- commerce works provided for in this Directive should not apply to sets of out-of- commerce works or other subject-matter when there is available evidence to presume
+(26) For reasons of international comity, the licensing mechanisms for the digitisation and dissemination of out-of-commerce works provided for in this Directive should not apply to works or other subject-matter that are first published or, in the absence of publication, first (26) For reasons of international comity, the licensing mechanisms and the exception for the digitisation and dissemination of out-of-commerce works provided for in this Directive should not apply to works or other subject-matter that are first published or, in the absence of (26) For reasons of international comity, the licensing mechanisms for the digitisation and dissemination of out-of-commerce works provided for in this Directive should not apply to works or other subject-matter that are first published or, in the absence of publication, first (26) For reasons of international comity, the licensing mechanism and the exception or limitation provided for in this Directive for the digitisation and dissemination of out-of-commerce works provided for in this Directive-should not apply to sets of out-of-